 Sputnik: How disturbing, therefore, do you find Germany's possession of drones capable of carrying arms in their arsenal?
 It's very disturbing generally, the drone capability as a killing machine, we should be withholding the sale of this equipment surely, rather than trying to increase its manufacture and selling these items.
 They could get into all sorts of hands with the possibility now of copying things, what's your take on it?

-Sputnik: Germany's previous Euro Hawk drone program was canceled due to immense cost thing, how different is the situation now with these UAV's (unmanned aerial vehicle)?
-It doesn't make sense, really, having the program canceled before.
+Sputnik: Germany's previous Euro Hawk drone program was cancelled due to immense cost thing, how different is the situation now with these UAV's (unmanned aerial vehicle)?
+It doesn't make sense, really, having the program cancelled before.
 Is it the geopolitical elitism culture that we're living in, taking over again?

 Sputnik: I have to ask about the situation that we've been reporting on today about the chemical bomb being dropped in Syria and again this explosion of geopolitical innuendo regarding the current situation.
 It's very tense, it's very nervous and lots of experts have been talking about this build up happening over a period of three months, what's your take on it?
 Are you concerned about this explosion of this geopolitical agenda and now these unconfirmed reports of this chemical bomb being dropped, what's your take on this?